Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 where $f_n$ is the fudge factor which is fixed to $f_n=1$.
 Taking into account that the black hole image captured by the EHT is observed at a wavelength of 1.3 mm (230 GHz), one can select the emissivity of the thin disk to be a second-order polynomial in log-space, which is

-In addition, the term $g^3_n$ represents the redshift factor, which is defined as the ratio of the observed frequency to the emission frequency at radius $r_n$, that is
+In addition, the term $g_n$ represents the redshift factor, which is defined as the ratio of the observed frequency to the emission frequency at radius $r_n$, that is

 Here, the observed frequency by the observer is denoted as $\nu_{obs}$, while the frequency observed by the local static frames co-moving with the emission profiles is represented as $\nu_n$.
-The factor $g_n^3$ is applicable to the intensity of a specific frequency, whereas $g_n^4$ is suitable for integrated intensity\cite{Wang:2023fge}.
+It is important to note that in equation (\ref{IO1}), the third power of the redshift factor $g_n$ is employed, as it corresponds to the intensity at the specific frequency of 230 GHz \cite{Wang:2023fge}.
+In the work of Gralla\cite{Gralla:2020srx}, the application of the fourth power form of the redshift factor $g_n$ was also elaborately introduced.
 Naturally, the specific forms of the redshift factor differ in the inner and outer regions of the ISCO due to significant disparities in particle emission spectra between these two domains.
-The accretion flow beyond the ISCO moves along a circular orbits, and its corresponding redshift factor can be expressed as
+The accretion flow beyond the ISCO moves along a circular orbit, and its corresponding redshift factor $g^{out}_{n}$ can be expressed as

 where

 In addition, the ratio of the observed energy on the screen to the energy along a null geodesic is $e=\frac{p_{(t)}}{p_t}$, that is